Girl Shy: Plot

 Harold Meadows is a tailor's apprentice for his uncle in Little Bend, California.
 He is so shy around women that he can barely speak to them (to stop his stuttering, his uncle has to blow a whistle).
 Despite this, Harold writes a "how to" book for young men entitled The Secret of Making Love, detailing how to woo different types of young women, such as "the vampire" and "the flapper" (in scenes that parodied two other popular films of the time, Trifling Women and Flaming Youth), and takes a train to see a publisher in Los Angeles.

 Rich young Mary Buckingham boards the same train after her automobile breaks down.
 No dogs are allowed aboard, so she hides her Pomeranian under her shawl, but her pet jumps off as the train pulls away.
 Harold rescues her dog and helps Mary hide it from the conductor.
 She sees his manuscript, so he starts telling her about his book, overcoming his stuttering in his enthusiasm.
 They become absorbed in each other.
-Upon returning home, Mary rejects the latest in a string of marriage proposals from Ronald DeVore, suspecting he is after her large inheritance.
+Upon returning home to Buckingham Estate (filmed at Harold Lloyd's own mansion), Mary rejects the latest marriage proposal from her much-older suitor, Ronald DeVore, whom she suspects is merely after her large inheritance.

 After her car is repaired, Mary intentionally detours through Little Bend repeatedly, hoping to see Harold again.
-On one such trip, Ronald is also along for the ride, and his unwanted attentions cause Mary get her car stuck near the outskirts of Little Bend.
+On one such trip, Ronald is also along for the ride, and his unwanted attentions cause Mary to get her car stuck near the outskirts of Little Bend.
 While Ronald walks back to town for a tow, Mary happens to meet Harold.
 After telling Mary about the remainder of his book, Harold informs her that he is going to see the publisher, Roger Thornby, in a few days to deliver a new chapter that will be about her.
-They agree to meet again afterward.
-In Little Bend, Ronald runs into a middle-aged woman who asks if he is finally going to introduce her to his family, but he stalls her, then rides away in the tow-vehicle.
+They agree to meet afterward.
+Meanwhile, Ronald runs into a middle-aged woman who asks if he is finally going to introduce her to his family, but he stalls her, then rides away in the tow-vehicle.